 Does it?
 Probably!

-At the same time, if you could show me [convincing evidence] that circumcision really [is] worth [something]—really [does] something that [is] worthwhile—and that there [is] overwhelming evidence that it [does] something good to a person—whereby [a circumcised man] would not acquire a disease that could be acquired just by being in a room with [an infected individual], because that's what we vaccinate against; we vaccinate against diseases that can be gotten by mere touching, by a sneeze, by something that is easily communicable rather than by theoretically reducing [the] incidence [of] a disease I can get by having sex voluntarily with an infected person [NOTE: Circumcision has been hailed as a "surgical vaccine" even in developed countries, based solely on the rather dubious data of a few poorly conducted trials in third-world, HIV/AIDS-riddled Africa.]
+At the same time, if you could show me [convincing evidence] that circumcision really [is] worth [something]—really [does] something that [is] worthwhile—and that there [is] overwhelming evidence that it [does] something good to a person, whereby [a circumcised man] would not acquire a disease that could be acquired just by being in a room with [an infected individual]—because that's what [vaccination does]; we vaccinate against diseases that can be gotten by mere touching, by a sneeze, by something that is easily communicable rather than by theoretically reducing [the] incidence [of] a disease I can get by having sex voluntarily with an infected person [NOTE: Circumcision has been hailed as a “surgical vaccine” even in developed countries, based solely on the rather dubious data of a few poorly conducted trials in third-world, HIV/AIDS-riddled Africa.
+Also, see here.]

 [If you could show me that], then you might convince me that circumcision is something that ought to continue, but I haven't seen that evidence yet.